MSc in Earthquake Engineering and Infrastructure Resilience

 Professor Dimitri Beskos is Professor in the Department of Civil Engineering of the University of Patras, Greece.
 D. Beskos's research work is in the field of Structural Mechanics, Numerical Analysis Methods, with emphasis in Boundary Elements Methods, Earthquake Engineering and Seismic Design of Steel Structures.

 As a student of this programme you'll have access to state-of-the-art facilities.

 A unique multi-million pound earthquake engineering laboratory equipped with a 3mx3m shaking-table earthquake simulator.
 This is the only one within the UK and is one of the best in Europe.

 Soil-Foundation-Structure Interaction (SoFSI) facility

 We have secured funding for a new £12 million world leading Earthquake Engineering Laboratory to build the new National Soil-Foundation-Structure Interaction Facility, due to open in 2020.
+This is part of £138 million capital investment in civil infrastructure.
 Given the foreseen research in support of the facility construction, this is deemed the best period for pursuing postgraduate studies in Bristol.